lovelysystems/lovely-editor/readme.md

   component: EditorImage
 }

-//sets which editor-configs are given to the Editor and should therefore be rendered const blocksConfig = [ editorQuillConfig, editorImageConfig
+// sets which editor-configs are given to the Editor and should therefore be rendered const blocksConfig = [ editorQuillConfig, editorImageConfig